forseti-security/terraform-google-forseti/README.md

 - [Terraform Provider Templates](https://www.terraform.io/docs/providers/template/index.html) 2.0

 ### Service Account
-In order to execute this module you must have a Service Account with the following roles assigned.
-There is a helpful setup script documented below which can automatically create this account for you.
+In order to execute this module you must have a Service Account with the following IAM roles assigned.

 #### IAM Roles
 For this module to work, you need the following roles enabled on the Service Account.